rfeinman/pyBPL/README.md

 To use the original spatial histogram from BPL, make sure to load the Library object with `use_hist=True`.
 Note, however, that log-likelihoods for spatial histograms are not differentiable.

-My Python implementations of the bottum-up image parsing algorithms are not yet complete (HELP WANTED! see `pybpl.bottomup` for current status).
+My Python implementations of the bottum-up image parsing algorithms are not yet complete (HELP WANTED! see `pybpl/bottomup` for current status).
 However, I have provided some wrapper functions in that call the original matlab code using the [MATLAB Engine API for Python](https://www.mathworks.com/help/matlab/matlab-engine-for-python.html).
 You must have the MATLAB bindings installed to use this code.
 With the bindings installed, you can run the parser as follows: